stdgraph/graph-v2/README.md

 7. Define useful traits and concepts that can be used by algorithms to describe their requirements, and provide expected and optimized results.
-8. Provide an initial set of useful algorithms and a graph data structure.
+8. Provide initial functionality that is useful that includes graph algorithms, views, API, and data structure.

 ## Getting Started
 ### Build & Run Requirements
 This is being actively developed with the latest releases of MSVC (VS2022) on Windows and gcc (11) on Linux.
 Other releases or compilers may or may not work.

-(At the time of this writing Clang doesn't have a \<concepts\> header and so it hasn't been used.)
+At the time of this writing Clang doesn't have a \<concepts\> header and so it hasn't been used.
+It will be added to the test suite after it has the header and fully supports concepts.

 #### Prerequesites
 1. C++20 compliant compiler that fully supports concepts and ranges.